 Moving to Australia

-If you are covered under health insurance in Finland and are work or otherwise staying in Australia for less than a year, you will receive treatment in Australia within the public health system on the same terms as local residents.
+If you are covered under health insurance in Finland and are work or otherwise staying in Australia for less than six months, you will receive treatment in Australia within the public health system on the same terms as local residents.
 Prove your entitlement to treatment by presenting your passport and Kela card.
 Your right to treatment is based on the social security agreement between Finland and Australia.

 Australia does not, however, apply the agreement to students and therefore exchange students, for example, travelling to Australia are responsible for the costs of treatment incurred themselves.

 Moving to the Province of Quebec

 The social security arrangement between Finland and the Province of Quebec covers medical and hospital treatment and, in part, dental care provided.
 Under the agreement, treatment can be obtained by the following categories of people moving to Quebec on a temporary basis: